smartfuturecode/rpi-ws2812-server/README.md

 * `sudo ./ws2812svr -c /etc/ws2812svr.conf`
   Loads with settings from /etc/ws2812svr.conf

+# Run Art-Net
+First start ws2812sv listening on tcp port 9999.
+Then run `run.sh` in located in subfolder hcu-artnet-server

 # Running as a service
 To run as service run make install after compilation and adjust the config file in /etc/ws2812svr.conf
 ```